CamCove-Crichton/newborn-photography/README.md

 }
 ```

-[ChatGpt](https://openai.com/blog/chatgpt) - Asked ChatGpt if it was possible to assign the context for a view to my BookingForm class to utilise crispy forms, to which I was told yes but the preffered way to do it was the below
+[ChatGpt](https://openai.com/blog/chatgpt) - Used ChatGpt to assist with troubleshooting at times when I stuggled to understand what errors meant

 ```pyton
 {